kgateway-dev/kgateway/docs/content/installation/advanced_configuration/vault_secrets.md

 ### Manually writing secrets

-Be sure to write any Vault secrets by using Gloo Edge-style YAML.
+Instead of using the `glooctl create secret` command to create the Vault secret and automatically store the secret key in your Vault instance, you can use your own configuration file to create the secret.
+Note that you must use the same YAML format for the secret so that Gloo Edge can read the secret.
 For more information, see the {{< protobuf name="gloo.solo.io.Secret" display="v1.Secret API reference">}}.

 If you manually write Gloo Edge secrets, you must store them in Vault with the correct Vault key names, which adhere to the following format:

 `<secret_engine_path_prefix>/<gloo_root_key>/<resource_group>/<group_version>/Secret/<resource_namespace>/<resource_name>`

+For example, if you want to create a secret named `tls-secret` in the `gloo-system` namespace, store the secret file in Vault on the path `secret/root/gloo.solo.io/v1/gloo-system/tls-secret`.

 | Path | Description |
 | ---- | ----------- |